 “For the living room I knew I wanted a neutral and calm space which would be bright and light but still cosy.
 The space has two windows so was fairly bright anyway and I wanted the décor to accentuate that further.
 The room had its original coving and picture rails which we also wanted to keep as this was the sort of character that made us fall in love with the home.”

 “Removing the now condemned old fireplace the plaster on the wall around it just started to fall away, at first exposing the original brick arch above the fire place.
 I thought it was a lovely feature and we should keep it.
 As more plaster crumbled we decided to just take it all off as the wall would need re-plastering.
 This then exposed all of the original brickwork.”

-Cara loved the look of the exposed brick but her husband was worried a brick surface could make the room cold.
+Cara loved the look of the exposed brick but her partner was worried a brick surface could make the room cold.
 Yet to agree whether to keep it or re-plaster over it, it was a visit from the sales contact at Charnwood Stoves who was visiting to specify a log burner for the room that convinced them to keep the brick work.